vuanhtuan1012/django-web-framework/README.md

 #### Regular Expressions in URLs

-- Regular expressions are used to **define**, extract, and validate **dynamic URL paths** before they are sent to the associated view function.
+- Regular expressions are used to **define,** extract, and validate **dynamic URL paths** before they are sent to the associated view function.
 - To **use regular expressions** in URLs, it needs to **import and use** the `re_path()` function from the `django.urls` module.
 - Example: